DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ### 6.5 Dangerous Links

-It is potentially dangerous to use render a hyperlink's HREF attribute using a value from a database or user input.
+It is potentially dangerous to render a hyperlink's HREF attribute based on a value from a database or user input.

 DevExpress grid based controls remove all potentially dangerous contents (for example, `javascript:`) from HREF values when they render hyperlink columns: